Russian watchdog may drop Telenor lawsuit

-MOSCOW Nov 14 Russia's antitrust watchdog FAS said it is ready to drop its lawsuit against Norway's Telenor over its stake hike in telecoms group Vimpelcom , marking a further easing of tensions over control of the Russian group.
+MOSCOW Russia's antitrust watchdog FAS said it is ready to drop its lawsuit against Norway's Telenor (TEL.OL) over its stake hike in telecoms group Vimpelcom VIP.N, marking a further easing of tensions over control of the Russian group.

 The lawsuit had been filed by FAS in April to contest the dominant position Telenor had at that time built up in Vimpelcom, whose strategic importance in Russia the regulator believed required it be kept free of foreign control.